awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

     2. **image-name** (optional), is the assigned name of the to be built Docker image.
 Default is ``graphstorm``.
     3. **image-tag** (optional), is the assigned tag prefix of the Docker image.
 Default is ``local``.

-    The other stuff should remain the same.
+    The other stuff remains the same.

 Setup a shared file system for the cluster ...............................................